miki-saarna/restaurant-reservation-application/README.md

 ![Reservation assigned to table](./images/reservation-assigned-to-table.png)

 The status of a reservation changes to "seated" when it has been assigned to a table.
 The "Seat", "Edit", and "Cancel" buttons will no longer display on a seated reservation.
 The status of the corresponding table will change to "Occupied".
 A "Finish" button will now appear on the occupied table.

+## Version 2.0

+There are a number of soon-to-arrive features planned for this application, including but not limited to:

+- Ability to edit tables
+- Ability to customize the dashboard with the logo or name of a restaurant
+- Designing a custom floor-plan for a restaurnat's tables that include creating tables of different shapes

+Feel free to reach out to me if there are any other features not listed that you would like to request to be added.

 ## License